SychAndrii/infusion/README.md

 It is particularly useful when you need structured comments (e.g., JSDoc for JavaScript/TypeScript or JavaDoc for Java) or simple comments above functions and classes.
 Infusion saves the modified files to a specified output directory.

+## Features
+- Automatically generates structured comments and documentation for source code.
+- Supports multiple programming languages (identified via file extension).
+- Handles multiple files at once (no batch processing yet).
+- Allows custom output directories to store the processed files.
+- Allows to choose an OpenAI model to use.

 ## Installation

 To install and run Infusion locally, clone the GitHub repository.